ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 - Getting started with [{{site.data.keyword.hscrypto}}](/docs/services/hs-crypto?topic=hs-crypto-get-started)

-Once you have an instance of {{site.data.keyword.hscrypto}} in a region that you want to create a new bucket in, you need to create a root key and note the CRN ([Cloud Resource Name](/docs/account?topic=account-crn)) of that key.
+Once you have an instance of {{site.data.keyword.hscrypto}}, you need to create a root key and note the CRN ([Cloud Resource Name](/docs/account?topic=account-crn)) of that key.
 The CRN is sent in a header during bucket creation.

 Before creating the bucket for use with {{site.data.keyword.hscrypto}}, review the [relavent guidance around availability and disaster recovery](/docs/hs-crypto?hs-crypto-ha-dr).